bungle/lua-resty-validation/README.md

 local data = fields("valid", "invalid")
 local data = fields(true, true)

 -- This doesn't stop here.
-You may also want to get only some fields, and you can do that by local data = data{ "artist" }
+You may also want to get only some fields.
+-- You can do that by calling
+local data = data{ "artist" }
 ```